US sends 1,000 more soldiers to Middle East | DW | 17.06.2019

 The UK has said that its own independent investigation corroborates that Iran was involved in the attack.
 The EU, however, has urged caution before jumping to conclusions.

-Last week, the US military released a grainy video that it said proved Revolutionary Guard members were responsibility for the attacks.
+Last week, the US military released a grainy video that it said proved Iran's culpability.

 'Nuclear blackmail'